TheIoTLearningInitiative/MinnowBoardMax/documentation/Mraa.md

 # MRAA

-> Also knwon as libmraa, a Low Level Skeleton Library for Communication on GNU/Linux platforms
+> Also known as libmraa, a Low Level Skeleton Library for Communication on GNU/Linux platforms

 > Low Level Skeleton Library for IO Communication on GNU/Linux platforms